If you have a modern furnace, the answer might be ‘no.’ Here’s why:

 If you notice any of these problems, you may want to look for common problems, such as a tripped circuit breaker or dirty air filters, that may be easily solved.
 You will also want to consult your furnace manual to find instructions on how to reset the igniter.
 Most furnaces require you to find and press your furnace’s ignition button and a smaller red button simultaneously to re-ignite the pilot light.

 If these simple solutions don’t work, call a professional HVAC technician to troubleshoot any larger malfunctions in your furnace.
-If you are experiencing ignition issues with your furnace, call Summit Heating & A/C today, and someone from our team will be out to help you shortly.
+If you are experiencing ignition issues with your furnace, call Summit Heating, A/C, Plumbing & Electrical today, and someone from our team will be out to help you shortly.